Carson Fox: Sculptures

 Ice Storm, at Redux Contemporary Art Center in Charleston, SC, shared similar themes.
 David McFadden, the former chief curator of the Museum of Art and Design, NYC, wrote in the exhibition catalog:

-The [installations] establish an ambiance of threat and danger that undermines the sheer physical beauty of the [forms]… Fox's fantasies… hold time in abeyance- what should melt away is made permanent.
-Change (and by implication, death) is effectively checkmated.

 At her 2014 solo exhibition at Linda Warren Projects titled Mimesis, sculptures of coral, crystals, and other natural forms dominated the gallery.

 Art critic B. David Zarley wrote:

-Across Fox’s lavish installation creeps the delicious subversion that comes from recreating-perhaps even improving upon – shock!
-Blasphemy! – natural beauty with toxic media.
-It becomes difficult to tell, through the pulchritude and plastic, whether fox is sanctifying nature or supplanting it, genuflecting before creation or substituting her own; she pulls forth these beautiful, terrible ideas, as she does the chthonian forms comprising the bulk of “Mimesis.”

 The artist says of her work: “My goal is for (the work) to seem preposterous and wondrous, to underscore that nothing is more perplexing, complex, and extraordinary than nature.”

 Prints

-Fox's prints embody the same spirit as her sculptural works, "unabashedly and unapologetically beautiful," but "hinting at a more complicated and darker core." (*14) Fox commands a variety of print media, including etchings, digital prints, lithographs and relief prints.

-Having grown up in the American South, "Fox was exposed to a Southern gothic aesthetic and folk art tradition." (*14) Her works are repetitive and labor-intensive, employing visual elements from Victorian paper works.
+Fox's prints embody the same spirit as her sculptural works, "unabashedly and unapologetically beautiful", but "hinting at a more complicated and darker core".
+They include etchings, digital prints, lithographs and relief prints.
+They are repetitive and labor-intensive, employing visual elements from Victorian paper works.